SvenMatzke/userv/userv.core/README.rst

 Swagger your api
 ================
 swagger.io is the a good way to document your api.
 This section is a quick way to serve an swagger.json from your server.
-The view of this api has to be done in your local network.
+To view the api you can embed a swagger_index.html with cdn´s.

 Example for description:
 ::